 Best for: Kicking on after everywhere else has closed

 Right at the nexus of Enmore, Stanmore and Marrickville is this late-night venue that rages on very late, four nights a week.
-Whether you're hitting Enmore’s favourite lesbian night, Birdcage, dropping in to see a live band, or are simply in need of some early-morning untz untz to keep the party rocking, the slyest of all the foxes has got you covered.
+Whether you're hitting Enmore’s favourite queer night, Birdcage, dropping in to see a live band, or are simply in need of some early-morning untz untz to keep the party rocking, the slyest of all the foxes has got you covered.
 Did we mention that it's open real late?
 Suck it, lockouts.

-Best for: Weekend party nights to top 40 and classic hits
+Best for: Weekend party nights to soul and disco hits

 If you want somewhere that pumps out party vibes even on a Wednesday and is all about cheap fun, then Soda Factory is the place.
-Mondays they show movies, Tuesdays they have one dollar hot dogs, which has to be one of Sydney’s cheapest dinners, and on weekends this place is extremely popular for anyone who wants to boogie to ’80s and ’90s tunes – the queues are hectic.
-The cheap and cheerful party vibes suit travellers and the early twenty-somethings to a tee.
+Mondays they show movies, Tuesdays they have one dollar hot dogs, which has to be one of Sydney’s cheapest dinners, and on weekends this place is extremely popular for anyone who wants to boogie to soul tunes, golden oldies, and disco from the '70s to now – the queues can be hectic.

 Best for: Reinvigorated, all-inclusive dive bar feels